MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/defender/Set-MpPreference.md

 ### -OobeEnableRtpAndSigUpdate

-This setting allows you to configure whether real-time protection and Security Intelligence Updates are enabled during OOBE (Out of Box experience).
+This setting allows you to configure whether real-time protection and Security Intelligence Updates are enabled during Out of Box experience (OOBE).

 Valid values are:
 True -	If you enable this setting, real-time protection and Security Intelligence Updates are enabled during OOBE.